luminus-framework/luminus/resources/public/md/routes.md

 ## Restricting access

-Some pages should only be accessible only if specific conditions are met.
+Some pages should only be accessible if specific conditions are met.
 For example, you may wish to define admin pages only visible to the administrator, or a user profile page which is only visible if there is a user in the session.